This is wrong.

 Figure out as best as you can what living full time looks like for you, and THEN you can figure out what rig will best fit your new lifestyle.

 Do lots of research.
-Do all the research.
+Heck, do all the research.
 You might end up with an Airstream or a Class C motorhome.
 It all depends on your budget, what size holding tanks you need, if you want to road trip or sit still, what kind of campsite you will primarily be at, and SO much more.

 The above is my advice to you.
 If you have a question, feel free to mention it in the comments below.
 I answer all RELEVANT, logical, well-written comments posted here.